23 September 2019

 - The Q2 2019 payout declaration of 1.9p per share indicates the current-year dividend should advance from 7.45p to 7.6p per share.

-Enjoy my Blog posts through an occasional e-mail newsletter.
+Enjoy my blog posts through an occasional email newsletter.
 Click here for details.

 Franchisee income from sales and lettings